KKopytko/net-design-patterns/README.md

 You can pick any of the above numbers to run the example.
 Escape key exits the program.

 Examples are detected in the code automatically at the start of the program.
-Reflection detects all classes that implement `IRunnableExample` interface.
+Reflection detects all classes that inherit `RunnableExample` abstract class.
 It's easy to quickly add new examples.